Faculty

 Mark Hallenbeck

-Mark Hallenbeck is the director of the Washington State Transportation Center (TRAC) at the University of Washington.
-He has been with TRAC for about 35 years and frequently teaches urban transportation planning and intelligent transportation systems in the Department of Civil & Environmental Engineering.
+Mark Hallenbeck recently retired as the director of the Washington State Transportation Center (TRAC) at the University of Washington.
+He had been with TRAC for about 35 years and frequently taught urban transportation planning and intelligent transportation systems in the UW Department of Civil & Environmental Engineering.

 Courses Taught: CET 563: Transportation Choices & Technology